richard-scryber/scryber.core/docs/component_positioning.rst

 * points (1/72 of an inch) e.g `36pt`,
 * inches e.g. `0.5in` or
 * millimeters e.g. `12.7mm`
+* pixels (1/96 of an inch) e.g. `48px`

 If no units are specified then the default is points.
 See :doc:`drawing_units` for more information.

+.. note:: 100% is also supported for widths to allow for the full-width capability.
+More support for percentage widths may be added in future.

 Rendering Order
 ----------------